Tanner (surname)

 Tanner may be a surname of either English, German or Finnish origin.
-The Anglo-Saxon Tanner was an occupational surname while the German form, also spelled Danner, is likely topographic from German Tanne, meaning 'fir tree' and Tann, a place name referring to this.
+The Anglo-Saxon Tanner was an occupational surname referring to an individual involved in the tannery process.
+The German form, also spelled Danner, is likely topographic from German Tanne, meaning 'fir tree' and Tann, a place name referring to this.
 In the Finnish language surname the word tanner is a synonym for 'field' or 'ground'.